ranfysvalle02/mdb-gnome/README.md

   B2_SECRET_ACCESS_KEY
   ```

 - Deploy.
 The included Dockerfile (or Render's automatic Python detection) runs your entire app in a single container.
-If Ray is missing or fails to connect, it automatically uses the in-process fallback.
+Ensure Ray is running and reachable; if Ray is missing or fails to connect, experiments will not run.
-- You still get every core feature (Admin Panel, RBAC, data sandboxing, local file seeding) with zero extra overhead.
+- You still get every core feature (Admin Panel, RBAC, data sandboxing, local file seeding) once Ray is available.

 ---